 The northern Gulf of Mexico comprises a vast regional ecosystem-an interactive, interdependent network of organisms (from microbes to plants to animals) and their chemical, biological, and physical environments.
-Ranging from the coastline itself, to its bays and estuaries, to the expansive continental shelf, to the vast open ocean and deep sea, the northern Gulf of Mexico ecosystem contains some of the nation's most diverse and productive natural resources.
+This ecosystem includes the coastline itself, its bays and estuaries, the expansive continental shelf, and the vast open ocean and deep sea; it contains some of the nation's most diverse and productive natural resources.
 All these resources were threatened and many were injured, some severely, as a result of the Deepwater Horizon incident.